 World premiere to open at Charing Cross Theatre in November

-Paul Harvard’s debut play will run for four weeks in London.
+Paul Harvard's debut play will open in London.

 Set in East London, many young men are dying suddenly, with Robert grieving over the death of his father.
 Abusing himself with substances, Robert attempts to turn his back on a past life.
 But, can he confront the truth that faces him daily?